Although verilog is considered to be a loosely typed language, we must still declare a data type for every port or signal in our verilog design.

 example = 4'hF;

-We can also create arrays which have more than one dimension in verilog.
 To do this, we simply add another field which defines the number of elements we need.

 The code snippet below shows the general syntax we would use to create a 2D array in verilog.